gelin/countdown-timer/README.md

 Simple countdown timer for Android.

-Uses [android-spinnerwheel](https://github.com/ai212983/android-spinnerwheel) component to display animated counter wheels.
+Uses [android-spinnerwheel](https://github.com/ai212983/android-spinnerwheel) component to display animated counter-wheels.

 How to use
 ----------